wilsonpage/blog/_posts/2015-01-17-the-perfect-amd-setup.markdown

 ### Path convention

 Once you have this require configuration, it makes sense to use relative style paths whenever you're requiring a file that doesn't live in `bower_components/`, otherwise it'll have to prefixed with `root/`.
+Just write your `require()` paths exactly as you would in Node.

 ### Automation

-It makes sense to plug the adapter creation step into a Bower `postinstall` hook so we can forget about it.
-To do this create a `.bowerrc` file at the root of you project with the following:
+It makes sense to plug the adapter creation step into a *Bower* `postinstall` hook so we can forget all about it.
+Create a `.bowerrc` file at the root of you project (if you don't already have one) with the following:

 {% highlight json %}
 {